Anya Fernald

 Anya Fernald (born 1975) is an American entrepreneur, chef, and sustainable agriculture expert based in the San Francisco Bay Area.
-She founded Live Culture Co., a business and marketing consulting company, the Eat Real Festival Company, and Belcampo Meat Co., a producer of sustainably sourced meats headquartered in Oakland, California, of which she was founding CEO.
+She founded Live Culture Co., a business and marketing consulting company, the Eat Real Festival Company, and Belcampo Meat Co., a producer of allegedly sustainably sourced meats headquartered in Oakland, California, which shut down due to the revelation of unethical practices, of which she was founding CEO.
 She has published a cookbook and appeared as a judge on the Food Network's Iron Chef America, Iron Chef Gauntlet, and The Next Iron Chef.

 Early life and education

 Fernald was born on a raw-milk dairy farm outside Munich, Germany, while her parents were teaching and researching abroad.
 When she was 3 years old, her family moved back to the United States, eventually settling in Palo Alto, California, and then Oregon.
 After graduating from Wesleyan University with a degree in political science, she received a Thomas J. Watson Fellowship, leading to work as an itinerant cheesemaker in Europe and North Africa.